Buraimi dispute: Ceasefire

 Sheikh Zayed and his brother, Sheikh Hazza, were present during the action and agreed to help the British open negotiation with the Bedouin Sheikhs, although they were cautious as they had no involvement in what was an Omani problem – the tribes were dependents of Muscat.
 However, Zayed had one of his most trusted advisors working behind the scenes to try and stop the Kaabis and Shamsis firing at the Levies.

 The Levies were planning a night attack on the Bedouin positions, when at 11pm, Sheikh Saqr and Sheikh Rashid arrived at a small encampment established by Edward Henderson, an oil company executive known to the Sheikhs who had been seconded to the Levies.
 A cease-fire was negotiated and the two Sheikhs and their families and closest followers were sent by air to Bahrain.

 Sheikh Saqr left behind him a treasure trove, some ten brass-bound chests filled with silver coins amounting to some 175,000 Rupees.

 Aftermath

-Following the conflict, the British decided to split the territory of Buraimi Oasis, ceding the areas under the Na'im and Al Bu Shamis, Buraimi and Hamasah, to Oman and the territory under Sheikh Zayed, including the village of Al Ain, to Abu Dhabi.
+Following the conflict, the British decided to split the territory of Buraimi Oasis, ceding the areas under the Na'im and Al Bu Shamis, Buraimi and Hamasah, to Oman and the territory under Sheikh Zayed, including the village of Al Ain and its oases, to Abu Dhabi.

-The dispute continued to rumble on for many years to come until settled in 1974 by an agreement, known as the Treaty of Jeddah, between Sheikh Zayed (then President of the UAE) and Faisal of Saudi Arabia.
+After the declaration of independence of the United Arab Emirates in 1971, Saudi Arabia withheld recognition of the new nation and Sheikh Zayed bin Sultan Al Nahyan as its President on the basis of territorial disputes with the Emirate of Abu Dhabi and continued to deal with the emirates as individual emirates bypassing the federal union.
+In 1972, an approach was made to King Faisal regarding recognition of the Emirates and resolution of the border issue.
+Faisal maintained his territorial claims when a UAE delegation visited him in Taif in July 1972, claiming title to extensive tracts in the Emirate of Abu Dhabi, which contained a number of oil fields.
+The dispute was eventually settled in 1974 by the Treaty of Jeddah, between Sheikh Zayed (then President of the UAE) and Faisal and Saudi Arabia formally recognised the United Arab Emirates.
+However, the treaty remains disputed.